 Interactive food chain in a fun online biology learning game.

 "Food Chain Puzzle" is a free online knowledge level game to sort the food chain in correct order.

 Drag and drop the animal on the correct place in the food chain.
 Free online game to study the food web for kids.
-Biology learning game, suitable for online lessons and interactive classes.
+Fun educational game, suitable for online lessons and interactive classes.
 Fun educational biology game.

 The Biology Knowledge Board include 6 pieces to play with.

 The game is part of the Interactive Biological Laboratory educational tools.

 This biology class game include the following elements:

 Bird (Secondary Consumer)

 Game code by Ogo Bob.
 Pictures by pixabay.com.
 Info from Wikipedia.